pyparsing/pyparsing/README.rst

 Introduction
 ============

+This version of pyparsing imports regex as re if regex is installed.
+It therefore allows for the definition of expressions that can be matched in a fuzzy way.

 The pyparsing module is an alternative approach to creating and executing simple grammars, vs. the traditional lex/yacc approach, or the use of regular expressions.
 The pyparsing module provides a library of